andrewcooke/choochoo/docs/cda.md

 because the different dependency on speed for the two coefficients means that they should be distinguisable in observations made at different speeds.
-But I think here we're just getting too much noise from braking (ehich we can't control for, and which appears as rolling reistance).
+But I think here we're just getting too much noise from braking (which we can't control for, and which appears as rolling resistance).

 ### Final Measurement